 Those who descend from families affected by addiction often require ongoing support to find ease and health.

 I consider Alanon meetings and wisdom as essential to my health and leadership.
 I am happy to tell you my story at no charge.
-Email me at firstname.lastname@example.org
+Please email me at email@example.com

 Check out an Alanon meeting where you are.

-Al-Anon meetings are available via email as well as real-time chats offered in English, Spanish, Japanese, Italian, German, French and Portuguese.
-For info, click: http://www.ola-is.org/.
-Also http://www.al-anon.org/electronic-meetings
+Al-Anon meetings are available via email as well as real-time chats offered in English, Spanish, Japanese, Italian, German, French, and Portuguese.
+Find more at http://www.ola-is.org/ or http://www.al-anon.org/electronic-meetings

 Al-Anon is for families, relatives, and friends whose lives have been affected by someone else’s drinking.
 If someone close to you, such as a family member, friend, co-worker, or neighbor, has or has had a drinking problem, the following questions may help you determine if Al-Anon is for you:

 1. Do you constantly seek approval and affirmation?

 2. Do you fail to recognize your accomplishments?

 5. Have you had problems with your own compulsive behavior?

 6. Do you have a need for perfection?